By the Brandfire Team | Last updated: April 2026

 A pilot proposal.
 Proposing a bounded pilot with a clear decision gate at month six or nine reduces perceived risk.
 It also gives you real data to build the full business case, rather than projections alone.

-We have built business cases for loyalty programmes across Irish retail, FMCG, foodservice, and B2B sectors.
+We have built business cases for loyalty programs across Irish retail, FMCG, foodservice, and B2B sectors.
 If you are at the stage of putting numbers together for internal sign-off, a strategy conversation with our team is a useful starting point: we can help you model realistic ROI ranges based on your sector and customer base.

 The most reliable method is a control group comparison: track matched cohorts of members and non-members over the same period and measure the revenue, frequency, and retention differential.
 Where a control group is not available, pre/post enrolment analysis with a conservative discount factor is a reasonable alternative.